 What Do I do??

-Read 1,000 pages this Summer and earn a $5 Amazon Gift Card plus an entry into the grand prize drawing* for a Kindle Fire.
+Read 1,000 pages this Summer and earn a $5 Amazon Gift Card plus an entry into the grand prize drawing* for either a Kindle Fire or a $100 Barnes & Noble Gift Card—Your choice!
 Read another 1,000 pages and get another $5 Amazon Gift Card!
 Simply count the number of pages you read and record the books and pages in your reading log.
 When you reach 1,000 pages bring your log into the library for your $5 Amazon Gift Card and a chance at the grand prize!
 Every teen grades 6-12 is eligible to earn two Amazon Gift Cards during the Summer.
 Pick up a reading log at any PVLD library!

 What Should I Read?

 We’ve got lots of books recommended by teens for teens!
-Just stop by any library and pick up a book list or check out the links on the right!
+Just stop by any library and pick up one of several of our teen book lists or check out the links on the right for other websites where you can find great teen reads!

 Each week there will be a new book excerpt and another chance for you to guess and get an extra entry for the grand prize!